BinaryVixen899/FoxyConfig/README.md

 There are some files in my dotfiles that aren't publicly backed up, because you don't need to know about them.

 # Isn't Backing Up Your Config Risky?
 Yes, and that's why I use `shallow-backup`, which includes `truffle-hog`to check for secrets.
 Additionally, I only push to this repo manually and if something isn't useful to back up, it's either not backed up or not public.
 I have a file called `REDACT.TXT`that I use to do exactly what you think.
 Also, all changes are done via PR in order to really drive home that psychological safety.
-Also,

 # TODO
  PUBLIC (FOXYCONFIG), PRIVATE (FOXIERCONFIG)